A Generalization of Turaev's Virtual String Cobracket: An example showing the bound on given by is sometimes stronger than the bound .

 The results of Ilyutko, Manturov and Nikonov that we use are Theorem 3.2 and Corollary 3.1 in \cite{IlyutkoManturovNikonov}.
 We state Theorem 3.2 in two ways.
-The first statement (Theorem \ref{flatkup} below) is the same as the statement given in their work (but paraphrased using our terminology and notation).
-Then second statement (Theorem \ref{flatkupstrong}) appears to be a stronger version, but it turns out to be the same as the first, because genus-irreducible pairs are genus-minimal.
-They prove the second version of Theorem 3.2 during their proof of Theorem 3.2.
+The first statement (Theorem \ref{flatkup} below) is the same as the statement given in their work, but with our terminology and notation.